In A Blink, Their World Vanished

 It was the afternoon’s very first tornado.
 It touched down a couple miles north-northwest of Newcastle and moved just north of due east.
 It intensified very quickly, reaching EF3 strength within minutes.
 Soon it was a mile-wide EF4 as it bore down on Moore.
 It continued to intensify as it slammed into the neighborhood of Westmoor.
 Rows of homes were wiped out and some were completely swept away.
 A ten-ton water tank was ripped from its anchors and thrown half a mile.
 The real tragedy was yet to come, however, as local schools were still in session.

 The tornado slammed into Briarwood Elementary School.
 The entire structure, build of concrete and steel, was leveled as terrified teachers and students huddled in hallways and bathrooms.
 Miraculously, everyone at the school survived.
 Sadly, this miracle was not repeated at nearby Plaza Towers Elementary.
 The large brick structure was completely flattened.
 Dozens of children and teachers were trapped inside.
 A broken water main flooded an interior room where several people were taking shelter.
 Seven children drowned.
 Fortunately, however, everyone else at the school that day was pulled from the wreckage alive.
 Nearby subdivisions were devastated.
 Scores of homes were destroyed and some were completely swept away.
+An entire row of homes behind Plaza Towers vanished.

 The devastation continued as the tornado ripped through the heart of Moore.
 A bowling alley and a 7-Eleven were completely flattened.
 Four people in the 7-Eleven were killed, including a small child.
 Numerous cars were thrown great distances.
 Several vehicles were piled up at the entrance to the Moore Medical Center, which suffered heavy damage.
 Entire subdivisions near Plaza Towers and the Medical Center were almost entirely destroyed.
 As the tornado crossed Interstate 35, cars were flung from the road into nearby fields or scattered around the median.
 It then moved into the east side of Moore where complete destruction of homes continued.
 It passed just south of Moore High School, causing heavy damage to Highland East Junior High.
 The tornado began to gradually narrow and weaken thereafter, lifting in the Windy Hill area west of Stanley Draper Lake.